gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ## Step 6: Displaying Azure IoT Central Events

-1. Select the **Devices**, then the **Azure Sphere** template, then your device.
-2. Select the **Telemetry** tab.
+1. Ensure the **Telemetry** tab is still displayed.
 3. For Azure Sphere devices with builtin buttons, press **Button A** and **Button B** repeatedly to generate button alerts.

 	>Virtual button press events are generated for Azure Sphere devices that do not have builtin buttons.

-Azure IoT Central does not update immediately.
-It may take a minute or two for temperature, humidity, button pressed alerts, and message count to be displayed.
+It may take a minute or two for temperature, humidity, button pressed alerts, and message count to be displayed in IoT Central.

 ![](resources/iot-central-display-events.png)